DataDog/datadog-ci/src/commands/sbom/README.md

 brew install protobuf
 ``

-Then, install `ts-proto` as a development dependency on your laptop.
+Then, install `ts-proto` as a development dependency.
 You can find information about this binary [here](https://github.com/stephenh/ts-proto).